Dr. Karen Gail Lewis – Family & Sibling Therapist

 I am a family & sibling therapist with a masters degree in social work and a doctorate in consulting psychology.
-In the 1970s, I became involved in the early movement of family therapy, identifying myself as a family therapist.
+In the early 1970s, I became involved in the early movement of family therapy, identifying myself as a family therapist.

-Over these 40+ years I have incorporated a number of other ways to help individuals, couples, and families, such as Unique Retreats for Women and for Single Women and Weekend Retreats for Adult Siblings.
+Over these many years I have incorporated a number of other ways to help individuals, couples, and families, such as Unique Retreats for Women and for Single Women and Weekend Retreats for Adult Siblings.
 I have published hundreds of articles and more than eight books about relationships in general and for marriage, adult siblings, and single women.
 I have also spoken both nationally and internationally on these same topics.
 Over the years, all of this has brought me much media attention.

 Explore the other pages of my web for information about these other services.
 And, if you have questions, please contact me.
 I love answering questions.